openwallet-foundation/bifold-wallet/docs/design-guidelines/design guidelines.md

 ## Layout
 Use visual cues to help identify hierarchy.
 Material Design takes inspiration on how light behaves in the physical world and uses brightness and shadow to communicate hierarchy.

-Avoid placing elements close to the edge of the screen.
-Some mobile devices have rounded screens or are in a phone case with a thick bezel that makes it hard to tap elements close to a screen's edge.

 ### Anatomy
 The layout of a screen typically has a:
 - app bar